 As a minister's kid and, due to an eventual broken home, I attended 22 schools before high school and lived in a wide variety of demographics growing up.

 Sleepovers with new friends put me at the dinner table of all different kinds of families, with different stresses, concerns, and challenges.
 It was a front-row seat to life and I became a serious student of people!

 I learned that there are many common denominators that run through us all, regardless of our station in life.

-Skipping way ahead to around 2 years ago, God began stirring a calling in me for public service.
-I was looking forward to some easier roads to travel with my new women-centric business.
-So, at first, I was rather resistant to this inner calling.
-I mean, who wants their life on public display or opening yourself up to ridicule.
+About 3 years ago, God began stirring a calling in me for public service.
+At first, I was rather resistant to this inner calling, questioning whether or not I was hearing God right.
+I mean, who wants their life on public display.
 But then, I realized, this isn't about "me".
-It's about being obedient to what God is asking and trusting Him.
+It's about being obedient to what God is asking out of me and simply trusting Him.

-Although I have been in the business and entrepreneurial world for two decades, I had never held a public office, so the political landscape was all new to me.
-As an entrepreneur and consultant, problem-solving is a huge skill set that is developed.
+As an entrepreneur and consultant, problem-solving is a huge skill set that has been well-developed in me.
 I began to understand how it could be put to great use in public service.

 I have a very personal connection to each of my campaign topics on my platform.
 Now that I am in the race, I see that I am uniquely qualified to facilitate productive conversations, listen actively, offer creative ideas, and find the common ground that leads to solid solutions.

 I have always been an in-the-trenches, real-world kind of leader.
 I don't believe in leading from corner offices or ivory towers.
 I believe the ideas and solutions are found among the people of this city.
 There are so many amazing, creative, and innovative people doing tremendous things already.